semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

-# How to use the dataset BIO converters?
+# How to use the dataset BIO converters

-The BIO converter simply takes the datasets in the JSONLINES format and converts them to the BIO format.
+The BIO converter takes the datasets in the JSONLINES format and converts them to the BIO format.
 Therefore, this step should be done after the JSONLINES conversion.

 ```